abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 more flexible with regard to the views we hold.
-Instead of habitually seeing things as all black or white, we can open to a more balanced perspective from which we can see that experience is never just black or white—it's always a mixture.
+Instead of habitually seeing things as all black or white, we can open to a more balanced perspective from which we can see that experience is never just black or white---it's always a mixture.
 Without this balanced perspective, we tend to go through cycles of elation and depression, excitement and frustration, and then wonder why that's happening.
 Well, in all likelihood, it's happening because we've attached ourselves to some sort of all or nothing view.